nfusion/LaMadeleine-MarketingWebsiteMaintenance/wp-content/plugins/better-wp-security/readme.txt

 == Changelog ==

+= 5.3.0 =
+* New Feature: Added support for IPv6 addresses.
+This includes support for IPv6 in lockouts, ban hosts, and white lists.
+* Bug Fix: Fixed issue that could cause username-based lockouts to fail for long usernames.
+* Bug Fix: Fixed issue that prevented wildcard IP ranges from being blacklisted or whitelisted.
+* Bug Fix: Removed warnings generated when the Away Mode module is disabled and iThemes Sync contacts the site.
+* Enhancement: Updated descriptions of valid IP and IP range formats for the Lockout White List and the Ban Hosts settings.
+* Enhancement: Updated host entries in log details to link to traceip.net rather than ip-adress.com.
+This is because ip-adress.com does not support IPv6 addresses.
+* Enhancement: Updated some translatable strings relating to blacklisting and whitelisting to allow for better translations.
+* Enhancement: Added details about how wildcard IP ranges are converted to CIDR format (this improves performance).

+= 5.2.1 =
+* Bug Fix: Comparisons of IPv4 addresses and ranges now include the IP's at the edge of the ranges.
+* Bug Fix: IPv4 tests now work as expected when deciding if a blacklisted IP or range overlaps a whitelisted IP's and ranges.
+* Bug Fix: Fixed styling issue that affected the display of the horizontal tabs on settings pages in WordPress 4.5.
+* Bug Fix: Replaced old module sorting order in settings screens.
+* Bug Fix: Fixed PHP 7 compatibility issue that triggers the following error: "Uncaught Error: Call to undefined function mysql_get_client_info()".
+* Bug Fix: Fixed warnings and errors that could occur when deleting the plugin.
+* Bug Fix: Fixed warning that could occur on a failed login when Local Brute Force Detection is disabled.
+* Bug Fix: All data added to the options table by iThemes Security is removed on uninstall.
+* Bug Fix: Fixed the cause of the following warning: call_user_func_array() expects parameter 1 to be a valid callback, class 'ITSEC_SSL_Setup' does not have a method 'execute_deactivate'
+* Enhancement: When a lockout is being executed, wp_logout() will only be called if the current page request comes from a logged in user.
+This prevents plugins that log logout events from logging log outs from unknown users.
+* Enhancement: Improved the descriptions used for some of the data displayed in the "System Information" section of Security > Dashboard.
+* Enhancement: Added "Use MySQLi" entry to the "System Information" section of Security > Dashboard to show whether the MySQLi driver is enabled.
+* Enhancement: Updated the "SQL Mode" entry in the "System Information" section of Security > Dashboard to show the full details if that value is set.
+* Enhancement: Improved code that ensures that tables and options table entries created by iThemes Security are removed on uninstall only when no other iThemes Security plugin is active.

+= 5.2.0 =
+* Security Fix: Fixed PHP code that could allow AJAX requests to list directories and files outside the directory structure of the WordPress installation.
+Note that these AJAX requests required a logged in user with admin-level privileges.
+This vulnerability was unable to be exploited by non-privileged or anonymous requests.
+* Bug Fix: Updated the SSL feature to use 301 redirects rather than 302 redirects.
+* Bug Fix: Fixed situations where security nonces would incorrectly trigger "security check" errors when enabling specific combinations of features on the settings page.
+* Bug Fix: Enabling scheduled database backups and setting a backup interval of 0 days no longer results in a backup being created on every page load.
+* Bug Fix: Module-specific data is properly initialized/removed on plugin activation, deactivation, and uninstallation.
+* Feature Removal: Removed the "Security Status" portion of the Security > Dashboard page.
+This is in preparation for a new tool that provides suggestions tailored to the site and server that Security is running on.
+* Enhancement: Updated the way the feature modules function in order to allow them to be redesigned in a more efficient and flexible way for future releases.
+* Enhancement: Updated the File Change Detection feature to attempt a max memory limit of 256M rather than 128M as some users experience out of memory issues which could be fixed with the higher memory limit.
+* Enhancement: Updated the Database Backup feature to attempt a max memory limit of 256M rather than 128M as some users experience out of memory issues which could be fixed with the higher memory limit.
+* Enhancement: Added localization support for some non-localized strings.
+* Enhancement: Improved detection of multiple active versions of iThemes Security.

+= 5.1.1 =
+* Enhancement: Removed Yandex and Sogou from the HackRepair blacklist as they are legitimate search engine bots.
+* Enhancement: Added detailed information about Sucuri malware scan errors to Malware Scan log details.
+* Bug Fix: No longer enables display of database errors when an event is logged.

+= 5.1.0 =
+* New Feature: Added "Multiple Authentication Attempts per XML-RPC Request" setting to the WordPress Tweaks section.
+When this setting is set to "Block", iThemes Security will block brute force login attacks against XML-RPC as described by Sucuri in this blog post: https://blog.sucuri.net/2015/10/brute-force-amplification-attacks-against-wordpress-xmlrpc.html
+* Enhancement: Updated text describing the XML-RPC setting in the WordPress Tweaks section to better explain what the setting is for and which setting is recommended.
+* Enhancement: Improved IP detection when proxy detection is active by processing the header set by CloudFlare.
+* Enhancement: Added a filter named itsec_filter_remote_addr_headers which can be used to change which headers are searched for the client IP.
+This allows for tailoring the IP detection for specific reverse proxies and load balancers.
+* Bug Fix: Updated the Banned Users settings to no longer add a newline to the Ban Hosts input each time the settings page is saved.
+* Compatibility Fix: Updated code triggered by the ITSEC_TEST_MALWARE_SCAN_DISABLE_SSLVERIFY define.
+This avoids plugin compatibility issues that prevent disabling the SSL peer verification.

 = 5.0.1 =
 * Compatibility Fix: Added support for ITSEC_TEST_MALWARE_SCAN_DISABLE_SSLVERIFY.
 Setting it to true can bypass "SSL peer certificate or SSH remote key was not OK" errors on servers with bad SSL configurations.

 = 5.0.0 =
+* Compatibility Fix: Changed translation domain from it-l10n-better-wp-security to better-wp-security.
+This change was necessary in order to be included in the translate.wordpress.org project.
 * New Feature: Added malware scanning provided by Sucuri SiteCheck.

 = 4.9.0 =